The Stewards of Intangible Cultural Heritage Award

 Note: Award will only be conferred upon individuals who are ICH practitioners - researchers, advocates, and/or managers of ICH organisations who do not themselves possess ICH knowledge and practice ICH skills are not eligible for the Award.

 Must be based in Singapore and headed by a Singapore Citizen or Permanent Resident

 The group must have been practising for a minimum of 10 years.

 The group must be a formally registered society or company.

 Self-nomination and public nomination

-Individual and group applications will be evaluated separately as distinct categories of applicants, although all applications will be assessed based on the above criteria.
+Individual and group/organisation applications will be evaluated as separate categories of applicants, although all applications will be assessed based on the above criteria.

 Chairman, National Heritage Board

 CE, National Heritage Board